 They will use this information to decide if they think you have a well-founded fear of specific persecution (asylum) or more widespread violence (humanitarian protection).
 They will decide if that persecution falls under one of the Refugee Convention grounds listed above.

 They will also consider whether you could be protected from harm by your own government, or whether you could live somewhere else in your country to be safe.
 As well as looking at the records of your interviews and any statements or evidence you give to them, the Home Office will use their own guidance documents about conditions in your country to make their decision.

 Exclusion from protection

-In some cases, the Home Office may take the view that a person should be excluded from protection under the Refugee Convention (excluded from being granted refugee status and humanitarian protection).
+In some cases, the Home Office may take the view that a person should be excluded from protection under Article 1F of the Refugee Convention.

-One stage of the process where the Home Office will try and find out if the exclusion clause applies to you is during the screening interview.
-They will ask you questions about criminal convictions, arrest warrants, involvement in terrorism, detention as an enemy combatant and encouragement of hatred between communities.
-The Home Office will also seek this information from elsewhere if they suspect it to be the case.
+One stage of the process where the Home Office will try and find out if the exclusion applies to you is during the screening interview.
+They will ask you questions about criminal convictions, arrest warrants, involvement in terrorism, detention as an enemy combatant, and encouragement of hatred between communities.

-If the Home Office raise exclusion in your case, or if you feel it is a possibility, it is very important to seek legal advice.
-You can appeal against being excluded from refugee or humanitarian protection, much as you can appeal against a refusal of asylum.
-Even if an exclusion is upheld, a person may be allowed to stay if they would be at risk if removed from the UK (see Article 3 Human Rights).
+If the Home Office raises an exclusion in your case, or if you feel it is a possibility, it is very important to seek legal advice.
+You can appeal against being excluded from Refugee Status or Humanitarian Protection.
+Even if an exclusion is upheld, you may be allowed to stay if could be at risk of torture, inhuman or degrading treatment or punishment if you were returned.